The Use of Family Trusts by Business Owners

 a) Annual Income

-Since inter vivos trusts are taxed at the top personal tax rate, the income of the trust is usually paid out to the beneficiaries.
+Since inter vivos trusts (“living trusts” – trusts that are not created on the death of a person) are taxed at the top personal tax rate, the income of the trust is usually paid out (or allocated) to the beneficiaries.
 Income paid to a beneficiary is deductible to the trust and taxable to the beneficiary.
-Usually, an inter vivos trust has no taxable income.
+As such, an inter vivos trust usually has no taxable income.

 b) Twenty-One Year Disposition